riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 So we've removed the rendering of both the `newestCustomer` template and the add button code.

-We can remove the add button handler now.
+We can now remove the add button handler.

 #####/packages/customertracker-list/lib/client/templates/list-customers.js
 {% highlight JavaScript %}